chrisjrocen/job-notices-plugin/README.md

 ### 1.0.2

--Bug fix: Expiry dates for bids and scholarships post types.
+- Bug fix: Expiry dates for bids and scholarships post types.
+- Bug fix: Replaced template_redirect with template_include for arhives.

 ### 1.0.1